 Diversity Matters; What Are Our Challenges?

 As we think about the changing demographics of our country, the critical difference that midwives of color make in improving health, and the future of midwifery, we must ask serious questions about how we can expand and diversify the profession.
 Policymakers and other health professionals are asking similar questions.
-This webinar will explore the evidence supporting the imperative of diversity in the health professions and examine more closely the experiences of student midwives and midwives of color entering the CPM profession.
+This webinar explores the evidence supporting the imperative of diversity in the health professions and examines more closely the experiences of student midwives and midwives of color entering the CPM profession.

-Keisha Goode, PhD will discuss her research entitled Birthing, Blackness, and the Body: Black Midwives and Experiential Continuities of Institutional Racism.
+Keisha Goode, PhD discusses her research entitled Birthing, Blackness, and the Body: Black Midwives and Experiential Continuities of Institutional Racism.

-Nancy Anderson, MD, MPH, will share her research project/needs assessment sponsored by NACPM that aimed to understand the barriers that women of color experience with respect to the midwifery profession, and to describe the optimal structure for a midwifery education scholarship program aimed at women of color.
+Nancy Anderson, MD, MPH, shares her research project/needs assessment sponsored by NACPM that aims to understand the barriers that women of color experience with respect to the midwifery profession, and to describe the optimal structure for a midwifery education scholarship program aimed at women of color.

 Social and Physiologic Impact of Racism in Maternal-Child Health – Part 2

-This webinar will examine how racism has specific health consequences that cross socioeconomic and generational lines, describe important new research on the physiological effects of racism, summarize key literature on race and maternity care, discuss the implications for midwives, and examine the role that federal programs can play to address and reduce disparities.
+This webinar examines how racism has specific health consequences that cross socioeconomic and generational lines, describes important new research on the physiological effects of racism, summarizes key literature on race and maternity care, discusses the implications for midwives, and examines the role that federal programs can play to address and reduce disparities.

 Dr. Michèle Groark Curtis MD, MPH, MML, is an Obstetrician/Gynecologist and third year law student (JD and LLM, anticipated May 2017) with expertise in women’s health, health policy, bioethics, and medical law.
 Dr. Curtis serves as a voting member of the Medicaid and CHIP regional advisory committee (Region 6, Texas) in providing recommendations on the programs to the Health and Human Services Commission (HHSC), facilitates and responds to input from the public and various stakeholders, and forwards those comments to HHSC.
 Dr. Curtis is recognized for her ability to explain complex medical issues to leaders of healthcare systems, clinicians, policy and business professionals, politicians, patients, patient families, and students.
 She has a history of designing and managing successful clinical trials and studies, persuading key funders to participate, and reviewing grants for National Institute of Health.
 Her experience includes working in clinical practice in academic medicine and U.S. Senate, and advising Centers for Disease Control and American College of Obstetricians and Gynecologists (ACOG).

-Dr. Curtis will be speaking about the lingering effects of early environments on adult biology and health in humans, such as epigenetic changes, factors related to racial and economic inequality that are predictors for adverse birth outcomes, and the continuity of environments across generations.
-She will address how racial discrimination in particular confers an elevated risk for poor birth outcomes.
+Dr. Curtis speaks about the lingering effects of early environments on adult biology and health in humans, such as epigenetic changes, factors related to racial and economic inequality that are predictors for adverse birth outcomes, and the continuity of environments across generations.
+She addresses how racial discrimination in particular confers an elevated risk for poor birth outcomes.
 View Michèle Curtis’ presentation slides here

 Camille Sealy, MPH, joined the Health Resources and Services Administration in November 2015.
 She serves as a Senior Advisor in the Office of Legislation where she provides strategic direction and leads national legislative efforts for the agency around various issues including health workforce, maternal and child health, and primary care.
 Prior to that she worked on Health Insurance Marketplace coverage issues as a Program Analyst with the Office of Personnel Management’s National Healthcare Operations.
 She also previously served as a health Legislative Aide to congressional members in both chambers.
 During her time on Capitol Hill, Camille co-drafted the Ryan White HIV/AIDS Treatment Extension Act of 2009 and also drafted provisions within the health reform law pertaining to maternal and child health, prevention and wellness and disparities.
 Camille currently serves on the Board of Iris House, a New York City-based non-profit which provides comprehensive services and advocacy for women, families, and communities infected and affected by HIV/AIDS.
 She is also a volunteer at the Smithsonian National Museum of African American History & Culture.
 Ms. Sealy possesses a BS from Boston College, MEd from Saint Joseph’s University, and MPH from Emory University.

-Camille Sealy will be speaking about disparities in maternal health and birth outcomes as well as access to care, policy implications associated with these disparities and policy changes and legislation needed to improve maternal health and birth outcomes.
+Camille Sealy speaks about disparities in maternal health and birth outcomes as well as access to care, policy implications associated with these disparities and policy changes and legislation needed to improve maternal health and birth outcomes.
 View Camille Sealy’s presentation slides here

 Shandanette Molnar, JD, is a graduate of the George Washington University School of Law and Milken Institute of Public Health, where she earned Juris Doctor and Master of Public Health (Maternal & Child Health) degrees.
 Currently, Shandanette works as a Staff Attorney in the Bronx, NY, where she aids and counsels tenants and families facing the threat of eviction and advocates for those seeking Social Security disability benefits.
 Shandanette is also a full-spectrum doula, Certificated Lactation Educator & Counselor, and childbirth educator with more than 10 years experience working with families to advocate for their reproductive health needs.
 Looking forward, she hopes to blend her legal advocacy skills and public health scholarship with her commitment to bettering reproductive health policy and reducing race- and income-based disparities in healthcare access and outcomes.
 She is particularly interested in intersectional approaches to health policy, strategies to address social determinants of health and access, and maternal health advocacy.